sndth/mappedfile/README.markdown

 If you don't want to use exceptions compile with -fno-exceptions. mapped_file will then call exit(1) if an error occurs.
-MSVC Users: You have to define __EXCEPTIONS if you want exceptions.
+MSVC Users: You have to define MAPPEDFILE_USE_EXCEPTIONS if you want exceptions.

 Supported Operating Systems
 ---------------------------